mchiriboga/Forecasting-of-Staffing-Needs-in-Health-Care/CONTRIBUTING.md

 A properly formed git commit subject line should always be able to complete the following sentence

-If applied, this commit will <your subject line here>

 # Commit Guideline

 ### Rules for a great git commit message style